stephenberry/repe/README.md

 | -32000 to -32099 | Server error     | Reserved for implementation-defined server-errors.           |

 # Response

+Responses should typically return an action with a pure `notify`.
+This indicates that the server is not expecting anything in return.

 It is up to the discretion of implementors whether the response returns the `path` of the original request.
 Data can be saved by not returning the requested path, but it may be useful for debugging errors.